 Your safety is of paramount concern to us.
 Toward that end, we provide highly competent guides, a premier polar sailing vessel manned by a world-class skipper and crew with extensive experience in Antarctic waters, and the very best equipment.
 Our guides and crew are thoroughly trained in emergency wilderness first-aid techniques and maritime survival in polar waters.
 Ultimately, our guides make decisions with everyone’s comfort and safety in mind, while trying to maximize the adventure experience for each individual.
 We must stress that listening carefully to your guide’s instructions and directions is ultimately your responsibility and in your best interest and that of the group.

 We provide all group gear such as life jackets, tents, sleeping bags and liners, expedition-style camping mattresses, kayaks, Mustang suits, waterproof overshoes, and a comprehensive first-aid kit and satellite phone for emergency communications.
 We will supply you with an individual and very comprehensive Clothing & Equipment list prior to your departure.

 Getting There & Getting Home

 We can serve you best if our Natural Habitat Adventures Travel Desk makes your reservations, as we are intimately familiar with the special requirements of this program and can arrange the most efficient travel.
-Also, in the case where you are delayed at King George Island and must spend an additional night on the boat, we would be able to make international flight changes on your behalf.
+Also, in the case if you are delayed at King George Island and must spend an additional night on the boat, we would be able to make international flight changes on your behalf.
 Please call us at 800-543-8917.
 Note that while we offer you the best possible rates available to us on airfare and additional nights' accommodations, you may find better fares online.